Esri/java-zip-starter-project/README.md

 ### Eclipse

 1. Open Eclipse and select _File > Open Projects from File System..._.
-2. In the wizard, select the arcgis-java-zip-starter-project in the _Import source_ field.
+2. In the wizard, select the java-zip-starter-project in the _Import source_ field.
 Then click _Finish_.
 3. Copy the libs, jniLibs, and resources directories from the unpacked SDK zip into the project root.
 4. Copy the unpacked Javafx SDK into the project.
 5. Create a "bin" directory in the root of the project.
 This is where your compiled source will go.